Viewing bots on the traffic panel page

 Detecting bots

-DreamHost utilizes a combination of IP addresses and user agent information to detect bots on your website.
-Here's how:
+DreamHost utilizes a combination of IP addresses and user agent information to detect bots on your website, the following section describes how each method is implemented:

-By using these two pieces of information, DreamHost can more accurately determine whether a visitor is a bot or a human, helping to ensure the security and performance of your website.
+Using these two pieces of information, DreamHost can more accurately determine whether a visitor is a bot or a human, helping to ensure your website's security and performance.

 Understanding different types of bots